The 11 Best Trees to Plant in Tennessee

 This monster of a tree can grow up to 100 feet tall when fully mature.
 In the spring it blooms in red flowers and produces fruit in summer and fall which attracts an abundant amount of wildlife.
 The sycamore is a fast-growing tree, growing up to 2 feet a year!
 Because of its height and high growth rate, the sycamore should be planted away from other trees as it can grow taller than most trees and steal all the sunlight.

-Red Maples have smaller leaves than most maples, but they are a thick and full tree that can compete with the best when it comes to shade coverage.
+Red Maples have smaller leaves than most maples, but they are thick and full trees that can compete with the best when it comes to shade coverage.
 Reaching 65 feet when fully grown, the red maple makes a great addition to any yard and provides year-round beauty.
 In the fall, they put on a spectacular show of deep and bright reds, which is how it gets its name.

 The most popular member of the maple family is the sugar maple.
 Known for producing delicious maple syrup, sugar maples are also one of the best and easiest to care for shade trees you can get.
-Sugar maples can reach 80 feet or more in height, and provide up to 60 feet of shade, making it a great choice for your deck or patio area.
+Sugar maples can reach 80 feet or more in height, and provide up to 60 feet of shade, making them a great choice for your deck or patio area.
 In the fall, they will take your breath away with brilliant yellow, red, and orange hues.

 The Best Evergreen Trees to Plant in TN